 Firmly hold on to the outer tube and pull it out gently, leaving the tampon inside your body and the string hanging outside ready for removal.
 Probably at some point you’ve wondered, “do tampons hurt?”
 If your tampon is inserted correctly, you shouldn’t even feel it.
 If it does feel uncomfortable, it’s probably not in far enough.
 The uncomfortable feeling comes from the tampon rubbing against the muscles at the opening of the vagina.
 If this happens, pull it out and try again with a new one, making sure to insert it further into your body.
 It’s normal for beginners who aren’t sure how to insert a tampon to try a few times before getting it right, so don’t worry!Hey, You Now Know How to Insert a Tampon!
 Let's Get Rid Of The Rest.

 Can you flush tampons?
 That would be a negative.
-Don’t flush the applicator or wrapper and you really shouldn’t flush the actual tampon either.
-After you’ve inserted the tampon, you can place the used applicator back into the wrapper and throw it out in the bin.Time To Remove Your Tampon
+Don’t flush the tampon applicator or wrapper and you really shouldn’t flush the actual tampon either.
+After you’ve finished inserting a tampon, you can place the used applicator back into the wrapper and throw it out in the bin.Time To Remove Your Tampon

 Knowing when to remove or change your tampon isn’t an exact science.
 Every girl and every flow is different.
 That said, you should never leave your tampon in for more than 8 hours.
-So if you’re ready to climb under the covers and plan to sleep very late, pads are probably the best choice.
+So if you’re ready to climb under the covers and plan to sleep very late after inserting a tampon, pads are probably the best choice.

 When you’re ready for a fresh tampon, changing it is super easy.
 Just head to the bathroom and wash your hands.
 Once you’re in position, simply pull on the string and voilà!
 Your tampon should slide right out (remember – don’t flush it!).